-When it comes to writing a B2B press release, there’s an abundance of style guides, tips and tricks you can follow.
+When it comes to B2B PR, there’s an abundance of style guides, tips and tricks you can follow to write your release.
 However, how does this differ when you’re trying to catch the eye of trade journalists and potential b2b clients?

 Conventionally, B2B PR content can carry the reputation of being somewhat dry and corporate, with B2B PR agencies often having to dig a little deeper and get creative to find an angle that will connect with people.
 However, it’s so important to do this.
 It’s easy to forget B2B audiences are still made up of people – the only real difference is they work in a B2B rather than B2C environment.
 For this reason, it’s crucial that your release has a real people angle and tells a human story, so here are five steps to ensure your business’s press release packs a punch.

 Journalists receive hundreds of media pitches every day and whether or not they accept a story and consider it newsworthy will come down to how it stands out against the competition.

 Every organisation has a story to tell, so presenting the news as it won’t make it newsworthy, you need to put a spin on it.
 Ask yourself why people should care or what solutions are you providing that others do not.
 Incorporate interesting insights that are unique to your company while ensuring you’re adding value and providing useful information at the same time is key.
 Not only will this get you coverage, but it will mean clients remember your business as providing a unique solution.

 Know your market